Transamerica Redwood Park

 Mission Dolores San Francisco

-San Francisco’s oldest cemetery, dating to 1776 and featured in Hitchcock’s Vertigo.
-About 100 graves from early settlers, Ohlone peoples, and Gold Rush pioneers beside the city’s oldest building.
+San Francisco’s oldest cemetery, dating to 1776, adjacent to Mission Dolores at 3321 16th Street.
+About 100 graves from early settlers, Ohlone peoples, and Gold Rush pioneers.
+Featured in Hitchcock’s Vertigo.

 LeRoy King Carousel